Trust is the cornerstone of everything we engage in, whether you are dating someone or married to them.

 Are you constantly trying to protect the ones you love from harm?
 Has your overprotectiveness become exhausting for others?

 If you have trust issues, you will likely try to place restrictions and raise questions about your partner’s conduct.
 You may do this because you fear their ability to handle situations or doubt the intentions of the other people around them.

 If trust has been broken in a marriage, there can be severe consequences beyond the end of the marriage.
 But let’s back up and see if the situation can be helped or modified towards a different conclusion.

 First, if something has happened and there is mistrust in a marriage, both partners have to want to mend what is broken.
 Frank conversations are needed to tackle a lack of trust in a relationship.

 Both people must speak openly about what has happened to break the trust in the marriage.
 It simply does not work unless both are engaged in rectifying what has occurred.

 It will take effort and some compromise from both people.
-No matter what the cause, forgiveness has to be part of the equation if the marriage is to continue.
+Regardless of the cause, forgiveness must be part of the equation if the marriage continues.

-If forgiveness can not be achieved, and the lack of trust in a relationship persists, it is better to seriously think about ending the relationship and moving on.
+If forgiveness can not be achieved and the lack of trust in a relationship persists, it is better to seriously consider ending the relationship and moving on.